Environmental Policy / Medium-to Long-Term Environmental Targets / Achievements

 Medium- to Long-Term Environmental Targets

-We achieved Target 1 one year ahead of schedule in FY2022 and maintained net-zero emissions in FY2023.
-Given that the majority of SMFL's Scope 1 emissions are due to gasoline use in company vehicles, SMFL has taken measures to reduce gasoline consumption.
-These include a 24% reduction in the number of company vehicles as of the end of FY2023 compared to FY2021, the installation of chargers in preparation for the introduction of electric vehicles (EVs), and the replacement of existing vehicles with environmentally friendly alternatives.
-Additionally, we have offset the remaining GHG emissions through the use of carbon credits.
-For Scope 2 emissions, we achieved net-zero by switching to renewable energy sources and utilizing non-fossil certificates.
-Furthermore, we used all of the non-fossil certificates generated by solar power facilities owned by the SMFL Group, while ensuring the continuity and transparency of our renewable energy procurement within the SMFL Group, from generation to consumption, over the long term.
+We achieved Target 1 one year ahead of schedule in FY2022 and maintained net-zero emissions in FY2023 and FY2024.Given that the majority of our Scope 1 emissions are due to gasoline use in company vehicles, we have been taking measures to reduce its gasoline consumption.
+These measures include a 37% reduction in the number of vehicles by the end of FY2024 compared to FY2021, and simultaneously replacing them with environmentally friendly alternatives.
+We have offset any remaining Scope 1 emissions after implementing these measures through the use of carbon credits.
+For Scope 2 emissions, we have set and achieved our goal of sourcing all electricity used from renewable energy sources on a non-consolidated basis in Japan.
+This includes switching to renewable energy sources and utilizing non-fossil fuel certificates.
+Furthermore, we used all of the non-fossil certificates derived from the solar power facilities owned by the SMFL Group, while ensuring the continuity and transparency of our renewable energy procurement within the SMFL Group, from generation to consumption, over the long term.

 Greenhouse gas emissions(Scope 1 and Scope 2)